RioDevTech/RioDevTech/README.md

 ## About Me

 I am an IT Support and Web Developer with a strong focus on delivering reliable technical solutions and building efficient, scalable web applications.
-I have hands-on experience in managing system environments, troubleshooting technical issues, and ensuring stable and secure IT operations across various platforms.
+I have hands-on experience in managing system environments, troubleshooting technical issues, and ensuring stable and secure IT operations.

 In the field of IT Support, I am experienced in installing and configuring operating systems, diagnosing and resolving hardware and software problems, and managing basic network configurations including MikroTik devices.
-I am able to quickly identify issues and provide effective solutions to minimize downtime and maintain optimal system performance.

 On the development side, I work with PHP Native, MySQL, and JavaScript to build web applications that are clean, efficient, and user-friendly.
-I focus on writing structured code, optimizing performance, and creating systems that are easy to maintain and scale.

-I am continuously improving my skills in networking and backend development, aiming to become a well-rounded IT professional capable of handling both infrastructure and application development effectively.
+I am continuously improving my skills in networking and backend development to become a well-rounded IT professional.

 <br><br>